Fighting for a U.S. Asbestos Ban

 In June 2017, the initial scoping documents of these assessments were released, giving better insight into the current uses of asbestos in the United States and how the toxin has been handled.

 - Asbestos has not been mined in the United States since 2002

-- In 2016 alone, 314 metric tons of raw chrysotile asbestos was imported into the U.S.
+- In 2016 alone, 340 metric tons of raw chrysotile asbestos were imported into the U.S.

-- 100% of the imported asbestos as used by the chlor-alkali industry for the chlorine and caustic soda production process
+- 100% of imported asbestos was used by the chlor-alkali industry for chlorine production

 - 36 facilities reported 25.6 million pounds of friable asbestos waste was managed in 2015